RituVerma6668/Rockbuster_Sql_Project/README.md

  #  Project Description
  ---
-for this project, I was provided a relational database and used PgAdmin 4 from Postgres to query this database.
+For this project, I was provided a relational database and used PgAdmin 4 from Postgres to query this database.
 Here is a short list of some of the things I learned while completeing this project:
 ---
 - How to use DBVisualizer to to build an entity relationship diagram